jerrympu/Software-engineering-project/README.md

 3. Software Development Plan
    Development Process
 - Planning: Defining project requirements and goals.
-- Design: Creating the UI/UX wireframes.
+- Design: Creating the user interface.
 - Implementation: Coding and integrating the core algorithms.
 - Testing: Validating accuracy and performance.
 - Deployment: Publishing the tool for user access.